Becoming a Radiologic Technologist - Education, Certification & Career

-Licensing for radiologic technologists is left up to individual states.
-There is no national licensing requirement as of 2016.
+Licensing for radiologic technologists rests in individual certification and registration authorities that differ from state to state.
+There are no national radiologic technologist licensing requirements as of 2020.
 However, the American Registry of Radiologic Technologists (ARRT) offers both certification and registration that is required by some states.
-Beyond basic certification, technologists may choose to specialize in a range of different procedures, including but not limited to bone densitometry, breast sonography, computed tomography (CT), mammography, or vascular sonography.
+Consult their state-by-state licensing authority list for more information.
+Beyond basic certification, technologists can specialize in a range of different procedures.
+These include, but not limited to, bone densitometry, breast sonography, computed tomography (CT), mammography, or vascular sonography.

-Through 2024, the demand for radiologic technologists is expected to grow by 9%, which is a bit faster than the growth expected for all jobs during that time, which stands at just 7% (BLS, 2014).
-Overall, there are good possibilities for radiologic technologists and those willing to put in the work to learn the skills and technologies necessary to do the job well.
-Keep reading for the specifics of how to pursue this career.
+The Bureau of Labor Statistics (BLS) reports that between 2018 and 2028, openings for radiologic technologists are expected to grow by 9 percent nationally, which is faster than the average growth expected for all jobs during that time (5 percent).
+Overall, there are good possibilities for radiologic technologists and those willing to put in the work to learn the necessary industry skills to do the job well.

 University of Cincinnati Online